 WILMINGTON, Del. - Liberty Mutual Insurance Co. filed a brief in the U.S. Bankruptcy Court for the District of Delaware on Dec.
 6 objecting to the reorganization plan filed by New Page Corp. on grounds that the plan does not adequately protect its interests (In Re: New Page Corporation, No. 11-12804, Chapter 11, D. Del.
 Bkcy.).

 NEW YORK - Bankrupt pharmaceutical company K-V Discovery Solutions Inc. on Dec.
 5 moved in the U.S. Bankruptcy Court for the Southern District of New York for approval of a $60 million settlement with Hologic Inc. that would dispose of Hologic's claims, which are valued at $95 million (In Re: K-V Discovery Solutions Inc., No. 12-13346, Chapter 11, S.D.
 N.Y.
 Bkcy.).

-WILMINGTON, Del. - The federal bankruptcy judge presiding over the Chapter 11 proceeding of Vertis Holdings Inc. on Nov.
-27 approved the company's plan to pay its employees incentives (In Re: Vertis Holdings Inc., No. 12-12821, Chapter 11, D. Del.
+WILMINGTON, Del. - The federal bankruptcy judge presiding over the Chapter 11 proceeding of Vertis Holdings Inc. on Dec.
+6 issued an order approving the sale of substantially all of the company's assets free and clear of all liens for $258.5 million (In Re: Vertis Holdings Inc., No. 12-12821, Chapter 11, D. Del.
 Bkcy.).